devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

       type: string
 ```

-And finally modify the `build` task:
+And finally the `build` task was modified:

-- Add the parameters below to the `params` section of the `build` task (discard the first four lines, they are only shown to make positioning easier):
+- The new parameters in the `params` section of the `build`:

 ```yaml
 tasks: